Gwen Norbeck Munson: Storylines

 After Sofie signed all rights of the baby to Will and Gwen, she felt a connection between her and her baby.
 She thought it would go away, but it didn't.
 As Sofie got more and more involved in Hallie's (Gwen and Will's choice of name for the baby) life Gwen and Will decided it would be best if Sofie stayed away for a while.
 Sofie did not like this and broke down and felt depressed.
 While Will and Gwen let Barbara babysit for Hallie, Sofie came and asked if she could see Hallie.
 Barbara did not like Sofie so she said no (in a mean way).
 Later when Barbara was napping (at the same time Hallie is napping) Sofie came back, and saw that Barbara left the door unlocked.
 Sofie took Hallie.
 When Gwen and Will come back, they notice that the door is open and when they find Hallie missing, they go to the police.
 They both know that it was Sofie who took the baby.
 Aaron (a friend of both Sofie's and Will and Gwen's) goes to find Sofie, and finds her in New York.
 Eventually Sofie brings back Hallie because she has a fever.
 Gwen feels bad for Sofie and knows what it feels like to lose a baby, so she convinces Will to drop the charges.

 Sofie decides that she wants to go to court for custody of Hallie, and feels abandoned when Aaron testifies for Will and Gwen (because he is Hallie's godfather).
 The judge grants Will and Gwen full custody of Hallie, and Sofie feels even more depressed.
 As time goes on Gwen is feeling more and more like they took Hallie from her mom, and even though she loves Hallie so much, she can't live with herself if this keeps on going on.
 Will tries to snap her out of it, because he doesn't want to give Hallie up, but behind his back Gwen gives Hallie to Sofie (not legally).
 Will comes back to find out that Gwen has already given Hallie to Sofie and is mad, but still loves Gwen.
 Will hopes that Gwen will change her mind and take Hallie back before Sofie becomes Hallie's mother legally.

 When Hallie gets sick, Gwen is there to help Sofie.
 While they help Hallie in time, Sofie realizes that though she is Hallie's biological mother she is not what's good for Hallie.
 Gwen and Will are.
 Sofie gives Hallie back to Gwen and Will for the last time.
 After this, Gwen and Will decide to leave town with Hallie, to start a new life with just the three of them.

 The character of Hallie has been said to "embody the Jungian archetype" of the Child, because of the pronounced mode of interaction between Hallie and the other characters in the series.

+Reception

+For her role as Gwen, Landon won three consecutive Daytime Emmy Awards for Outstanding Younger Actress in 2006, 2007 and 2008.